 Having been born and raised in Moscow, Russia gives me an acute appreciation for the definition and appreciation of the American Dream.
 My journey became when we moved here in the early 80s when I was fourteen and a newly registered high school freshman.
 Fast forward through high school, college, and graduate school and I joined the workforce as a corporate trainer for new financial advisors.
 Five years ago, after eighteen years of training advisors, I opened my own wealth management firm in Hampton, NH.
 I think my dad cried when I told him I opened my own firm!

-When we lived in Russia, every enterprise was state owned and run.
-Though my parents were well educated, their jobs were assigned by the government and their income was regulated based on the Karl Marx’s theory of to each according to his needs compensation model.
+When we lived in Russia, every enterprise was state-owned and run.
+Though my parents were well educated, their jobs were assigned by the government, and their income was regulated based on Karl Marx’s theory of each according to his needs compensation model.
 The idea of being free to choose your position, have control over your earning potential, and even start your own business is an unachievable concept in Russia.
 In America, though, we take it for granted that each person can be the author and benefactor of his or her destiny.

 My definition of an American dream is absolute autonomy that comes from owning your own business – the freedom to work as hard as you need to for your company or vision to succeed, to be compensated for your hard work, to give back to the community you are a part of, and to model your work style based on your lifestyle.